-Angela Fernandez, Esq., is the Executive Director and supervising attorney of the Northern Manhattan Coalition for Immigrant Rights and the President of the Dominican Day Parade.
+Angela Fernandez, Esq., is the Executive Director and Supervising Attorney of the Northern Manhattan Coalition for Immigrant Rights.
 Angela is a first generation immigrant, whose mother migrated to the United States from Baitoa of Santiago de los Caballeros, Dominican Republic.

 Angela’s advocacy in the educational field includes successfully founding and managing two academically rigorous elementary schools, in the South Bronx and Washington DC, and spearheading and implementing the first of its kind Women’s Studies Program at Riker’s Island Correctional Facility, for female detainees.
 Angela’s work in government includes being a staffer for US Senator Bill Bradley and being District Chief of Staff of Congressman Jose Serrano.
 Earlier in Angela’s career she was an off-air reporter for ABC News, World News Tonight with Peter Jennings, Good Morning America and Nightline.